-- 1. Following the site survey, the survey team will prepare a written report, citing areas of noncompliance, partial compliance, and consultative recommendations.
+- Following the site survey, the survey team will prepare a written report, citing areas of noncompliance, partial compliance, and consultative recommendations.
 The written report will be sent to the residency program director, pharmacist executive, and organization's administrator within approximately 30 days of the survey. - 2.
-Any written comments and supporting documentation that individuals from the program wish to make regarding the accuracy of the survey report must be submitted to the Senior Vice President, OPA, within 10 business days of receiving the report.
-Comments regarding the report's accuracy must set forth the specific reasons for the disagreement with the survey report. - 3.
-Within 75 days from the end of the survey, the program must prepare and submit a response report to ASHP via electronic mail and/or using the ASHP-provided electronic cloud file that includes an action plan and supporting documentation outlining how the program will address areas of noncompliance and partial compliance.
-This action plan will be signed by the residency program director, pharmacist executive, and the organization's administrator. - 4.
-Failure to submit a response to the survey report may result in accreditation being withheld or the application for accreditation shall be withdrawn. - 5.
-The program's survey report and written response received from the program addressing areas of non-compliance and partial compliance will be reviewed by the IAC.
+Any written comments and supporting documentation that individuals from the program wish to make regarding the accuracy of the survey report must be submitted to the Vice President, Accreditation Services Office, within 10 business days of receiving the report.
+Comments regarding the report's accuracy must set forth the specific reasons for the disagreement with the survey report.

+Within 75 days from the end of the survey, the program must prepare and submit a response to ASHP that includes an action plan and supporting documentation outlining how the program will address areas of noncompliance and partial compliance.
+This action plan will be signed by the residency program director, pharmacist executive, and the organization's administrator.